 These complex carbs provide energy and aid in gastrointestinal function, so don’t think of them simply as filler.
 We switch up this component every week to give some variety, and sometimes combine a grain with a starchy vegetable (say, brown rice with sweet potatoes).

 Eggshells (from their chicken sisters!) are an important source of calcium and added during the preparation of their food.
 (Unless you regularly give your dog raw meaty bones to chew on, you should always supplement with calcium.)

 We dole out the rest of their requirements between two meals a day.
 Wild Alaskan salmon oil (for omega-3 fatty acids), liquid glucosamine (for joint health), and powdered cranberry extract (for urinary health) are given in the morning, while brewer’s yeast (for immune system support) and coconut oil (for overall health) are given in the evening.

-(The jury is still out on that one, but I do believe in brewer’s yeast for its vast array of B vitamins; I even add it to my chickens’ diet.)
+(The jury is still out on that one, but I do believe in brewer’s yeast for its vast array of B vitamins; I even add it to my homemade corn-free chicken feed.)

 All of the information above might seem intimidating, but I assure you that making the actual meals for our dogs takes no more than 20 minutes of actual hands-on time.

 First, we cook our complex carbs, whether they’re grains, legumes, or starchy vegetables.

 While that pot is simmering on the stove, we cook the meat in a separate pan in coconut oil and ground turmeric.
 After it’s cooled a bit, we add chunks of meat to our food processor and pulse until they’re broken down into 1/2- to 1-inch pieces.

 Then, we gather whatever vegetables or fruits we have in the kitchen (usually an assortment of five or more things), chop them up as needed, and toss them into the food processor.